Teaching Credential Degrees

 Every student’s path is unique, so we offer three distinct pathways to finishing your preliminary single subject credential or multiple subject teaching credential.
 We understand the challenges of being an educator and take the necessary measures to make sure each one of our students is prepared for the classroom.

-A teacher knows that each student’s road to success rarely looks the same.
+Experienced teachers know that each student’s road to success rarely looks the same.
 The professors at Alliant know this too.
 That’s exactly why we offer three distinct pathways to finishing your preliminary single or multiple subject teaching credential.
 We understand the challenges of being an educator and take the necessary measures to make sure each one of our students is prepared for the classroom.

 Standard Intern Teaching